Bridge: Cantilever bridge

 Cantilever bridges consist of beams or trusses that are rigidly attached to a support (pier or anchorage) and extend horizontally from the support without additional supports.
 In ancient Asia, cantilever bridges made of large rocks or timber were used to span small obstacles.
-In the 1880s, some early cantilever bridges were built from wrought iron but modern cantilever bridges are generally built from steel.
+In the 1880s, some early cantilever bridges were built from wrought iron, but steel became common starting in the late 19th century.
 A balanced cantilever bridge consists of two connected cantilevers extending outward in opposite directions from a single central support.
 Other cantilever bridges have two cantilevers, anchored at each end of the span, extending toward the center, and meeting in the center.
 Cantilever construction is a method of building a bridge superstructure, which can be utilized for arch and cable-stayed bridges, as well as cantilever bridges.
-In this technique, construction begins at a support (such as a pier, abutment, or tower) and extends outwards across the obstacle, with no support from below.
+In this technique, construction begins at a support (specifically a pier, abutment, or tower) and extends outwards across the obstacle, with no support from below.